ianrenton/github-readme-website/README.md

 Local/Remote Markdown Website Renderer in Ruby
 ==============================================

-A small application which renders a text-editor-like tabbed web interface, where each tab is generated from a local or remote markdown file.
+A small application which renders a text-editor-like web interface, where each 'file' is generated from a local or remote markdown file.

-Uses [Redcarpet](https://github.com/tanoku/redcarpet/) to transform each file using GitHub Flavoured Markdown, and [jQuery UI Tabs](http://jqueryui.com/demos/tabs/) with the *dot-luv* theme to render the tabs.
+Uses [Redcarpet](https://github.com/tanoku/redcarpet/) to transform each file using GitHub Flavoured Markdown.

 Both the application as well as the local markdown files (in `markdown/`) are contained within the same [git](http://git-scm.com/) repository.
 You can also supply a set of remote markdown files which will be fetched by the application.
 This is primarily designed to build a website from multiple `README.md` files from your GitHub projects.